30 December 2013

 17 December 2013

-Cutting Edge (starring Moira Kelly and DB Sweeney)
+Cutting Edge (Moira Kelly, DB Sweeney)

 Doug is an ice hockey champion, skating in the winter Olympics, when a nasty accident leaves him unable to see well enough to play seriously again.
 His brother owns a bar, and expects Doug to work with him.

 Anton, Kate's coach, is almost in despair when he thinks of suggesting that Doug re-train as a figure skater.
-Sparks fly when they meet, and Kate is very disparaging of this working class ice hockey player.
+Sparks fly when they meet, and Kate is disparaging of this working class ice hockey player.
 However he takes her disdain as a challenge, and gradually becomes very proficient indeed...

 It's all rather predictable, rom-com style, with the amusing moments being the spars between the two main protagonists, and the romantic element quite low-key.
 Naturally Kate and Doug are going to fall for each other in the end - the chemistry between them on ice is incredible! - but neither wants to admit it, as they spar like siblings.